briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

         2. _(B)_ Any person who is employed in this State, who is authorized to carry or have loaded or accessible firearms in motor vehicles, and who is subject to and in compliance with the requirements of Ohio R.C.
-        109.801, unless the appointing authority of the person has expressly specified that the exemption provided in subsection (c)(1)B. does not apply to the person.
+        [109.801][ORC Section 109.801], unless the appointing authority of the person has expressly specified that the exemption provided in subsection (c)(1)B. does not apply to the person.

     2. _(2)_ Subsection (a) of this section does not apply to a person who transports or possesses a handgun in a motor vehicle if, at the time of that